calee14/punch-cards/pa3/README.txt

 Report for Question 1

 List your code change for this question
-Changes: ran large tests by invoking the 'run_large_matrix_tests' function
+Changes: Ran large tests by invoking the 'run_large_matrix_tests' function

 Parallel time for n=4K, t=1K,  4x128  threads
 Time cost in seconds: 3.931096 (threads)